birknergard/rick-and-morty-app/README.md

     - MutableStateFlows and remember {}
         Used for managing changing state variables in the program.
 MutableStateFlow is used as standard, which the rememberSaveable being used sparingly in specific composables where state handling would be too impractical for integration in ViewModel.

-4. Kvalitet og struktur: Skriv hva du har gjort for å sørge for at prosjektstrukturen er god, hvordan og hvorfor du har navngitt variabler, funksjoner, klasser osv. slik du har gjort, og eventuelt andre ting som angår struktur og kodekvalitet.
-    My naming conventions are to use camelCase for local variables, fields and functions, and PascalCase for classes, composables and objects(singletons).
-    I avoid abbreviations (Api is the exception, as it is the industry standard), while still attempting to keep names brief, concise and context dependent.

-    In terms of project structure i split the structure into backend, frontend UI(composables), frontend logic(viewModels), and data classes.